jcoglan/vault/README.markdown

     $ vault google -p -r 2

+## Using your private key

+Instead of a simple passphrase, `vault` can use a value signed using your private key as its input.
+Use the `--key` or `-k` option:

+    $ vault twitter -k

+    Which key would you like to use?

+    1: james@tesla, AAAAB3NzaC1y...cCBRlZyekcrL
+    2: james@tesla, AAAAB3NzaC1y...+XRS6wsfyB7D

+    Enter a number (1-2): 1
+    \vXY"xP}m7;,./eI{cz<

+If you only have one private key, that is used automatically.
+If you have several, a menu is displayed as above using snippets from the corresponding public keys.
+You will be prompted to unlock the selected key if necessary.

+Note that all the prompts show to you while using `vault` are printed to `stderr` and the generated password to `stdout`, so you can pipe `vault` to `pbcopy` and you'll just get the password in your clipboard, i.e.:

+    $ vault twitter -k | pbcopy

+    Which key would you like to use?
+    # etc.

 ## Saving your settings

 If you like, you can store your passphrase on disk; `vault` will save it in a